 Summer Vegetable and Sausage Pasta Dinner

 This sausage pasta dinner has zucchini, summer squash and cherry tomatoes in a light basil cream sauce.
 It’s a hearty but fresh, and definitely easy, summer supper.
-If you scroll down to the bottom of this post, you can enter to win a giveaway sponsored by al fresco sausages and Columbia Crest Winery for some fun wine-pairing swag and samples.

 Did you know that the British use a different word for zucchini than Americans do?
 They call it courgette.
 You may have already known this but did you also know that the word courgette and the word zucchini have very similar origins?